 Participation in Medical School Activities while on LOA

 Students who are not in registration are prohibited from registered participation in the Medical School’s formal educational programs, including classroom, laboratory, and clinical course work.
 However, in certain circumstances, students on LOA and in good standing may with approval participate in experiences that enhance their education.

 Steps to be Completed by Student for Student-Initiated LOA or RLOA

 *LOA and RLOA process should begin around 3 months prior to leave or return date.

-1. When you begin to consider a LOA/RLOA, please reach out to your House Counselor to discuss your options and to start the process.
-Your Counselor will provide an initial overview of the entire LOA/RLOA process.
-To schedule your meeting, please contact your Counselor by email.
-The Counselors, their assigned House, and their email address are listed below.
+1. When you begin to consider a LOA/RLOA, please reach out via email to your Counselor to discuss your options and to start the process.
+Your Counselor will provide an initial overview of the entire LOA/RLOA process and schedule a meeting.

 2. In a joint LOA or RLOA meeting, you will meet with the LOA Team (Registrar, the Scheduling Specialist, and your assigned Financial Aid Officer).
 This meeting will clarify all administrative aspects of a LOA or RLOA and should take place around 3-months prior to your expected LOA or RLOA.

 - To schedule your LOA or RLOA meeting, please contact Cindy Murphy (firstname.lastname@example.org).

 - Will you be taking a 1 or 2-month Residency Prep Course?

 - Which grades will be on your transcript for ERAS?
 The courses you would like to appear on your ERAS transcript will need to be taken no later than June M3 year.

 - Have your specific leave and return dates in mind.
 These dates may need to be adjusted based on remaining requirements while balancing tuition and aid considerations.